tranquilit/WAPT-Documentation/source/wapt-changelog.rst

     (options are case sensitive...)

-    /CommonName : CN to embed in certificate
+    /CommonName: CN to embed in certificate

-    /Email /Country /Locality /Organization /OrgUnit : additional attributes to embed in certificate
+    /Email /Country /Locality /Organization /OrgUnit: additional attributes to embed in certificate

-    /PrivateKeyPassword : specify the password for private key in clear text form
+    /PrivateKeyPassword: specify the password for private key in clear text form

-    /PrivateKeyPassword64 : specify the password for private key in base64 encoding form
+    /PrivateKeyPassword64: specify the password for private key in base64 encoding form

-    /NoPrivateKeyPassword : Ask to create or use an unencrypted RSA private key
+    /NoPrivateKeyPassword: Ask to create or use an unencrypted RSA private key

     /CA=1 (or 0)): create a certification authority certificate if 1 (default to 1)

     /CodeSigning=1 (or 0) ): create a code signing certificate if 1 (default to 1)

-    /ClientAuth=1 (or 0) : create a certificate for authenticating a client on a https server with ssl auth. (default to 1)
+    /ClientAuth=1 (or 0): create a certificate for authenticating a client on a https server with ssl auth. (default to 1)

-    /CAKeyFilename : path to CA private key to use for signing the new certificate (default to  %LOCALAPPDATA%\waptconsole\waptconsole.ini [global] default_ca_key_path setting)
+    /CAKeyFilename: path to CA private key to use for signing the new certificate (default to  %LOCALAPPDATA%\waptconsole\waptconsole.ini [global] default_ca_key_path setting)

-    /CACertFilename : path to CA certificate to use for signing the new certificate (default to  %LOCALAPPDATA%\waptconsole\waptconsole.ini [global] default_ca_cert_path setting)
+    /CACertFilename: path to CA certificate to use for signing the new certificate (default to  %LOCALAPPDATA%\waptconsole\waptconsole.ini [global] default_ca_cert_path setting)

-    /CAKeyPassword : specify the password for CA private key in clear text form to use for signing the new certificate (no default)
+    /CAKeyPassword: specify the password for CA private key in clear text form to use for signing the new certificate (no default)

-    /CAKeyPassword64 : specify the password for CA private key in base64 encoding form to use for signing the new certificate (no default)
+    /CAKeyPassword64: specify the password for CA private key in base64 encoding form to use for signing the new certificate (no default)

-    /NoCAKeyPassword : specify that the CA private to use for signing the new certificate is unencrypted
+    /NoCAKeyPassword: specify that the CA private to use for signing the new certificate is unencrypted

-    /EnrollNewCert : copy the newly created certificate in <wapt>\ssl to be taken in account as an authorized packages signer certificate.
+    /EnrollNewCert: copy the newly created certificate in <wapt>\ssl to be taken in account as an authorized packages signer certificate.

-    /SetAsDefaultPersonalCert : set personal_certificate_path in configuration inifile [global] section (default %LOCALAPPDATA%\waptconsole\waptconsole.ini)
+    /SetAsDefaultPersonalCert: set personal_certificate_path in configuration inifile [global] section (default %LOCALAPPDATA%\waptconsole\waptconsole.ini)

 * [NEW] wapt-get: added new commands `build-waptagent` to compile a customized waptagent in batch mode.

     Copy waptagent.exe and pre-waptupgrade locally (if not /DeployWaptAgentLocally, upload to server with https)

-    /DeployWaptAgentLocally : Copy the newly built waptagent.exe and prefix-waptupgrade_xxx.wapt to  local server repository directory ( <wapt>\waptserver\repository\wapt\ )
+    /DeployWaptAgentLocally: Copy the newly built waptagent.exe and prefix-waptupgrade_xxx.wapt to  local server repository directory ( <wapt>\waptserver\repository\wapt\ )

-* [NEW] `wapt-get register` : Add options for easy configuration of wapt when registering
+* [NEW] `wapt-get register`: Add options for easy configuration of wapt when registering

-  `--pin-server-cert` : When registering, pin the server certificate. (check that CN of certificate matches hostname of server and repo)
+  `--pin-server-cert`: When registering, pin the server certificate. (check that CN of certificate matches hostname of server and repo)

-  `--wapt-server-url` : When registering, set wapt-get.ini wapt_server setting.
+  `--wapt-server-url`: When registering, set wapt-get.ini wapt_server setting.

-  `--wapt-repo-url` : When registering, set wapt-get.ini repo_url setting. (if not provided, and there is not repo_url set in wapt-get.ini, extrapolate repo_url from wapt_server url)
+  `--wapt-repo-url`: When registering, set wapt-get.ini repo_url setting. (if not provided, and there is not repo_url set in wapt-get.ini, extrapolate repo_url from wapt_server url)

 * [NEW] wapt-get Add check-valid-codesigning-cert / CheckPersonalCertificateIsCodeSigning action